rafael-santiago/tulip/doc/MANUAL.md

     .letring{4?/400-39}-.chord{400-39-200}.chord{2:p}.chord{400-39-28}-|-
     .chord{500-49}.chord{5:\4:\}-

-Anyway, as I said before this is just a little window about what ``Hendrix`` was able to do with.
+Anyway, as I said before this is just a little window of what ``Hendrix`` was able to do with.
 The truth is that he naturally used to add new little random things at each turn, producing a richer accompanying.
-As a result what we feel while listeners is that there is a secondary song evoluting inside the main.
+As a result what we feel while listeners is that there is a secondary song being played inside the main.
 It can be a nice challenge for you and your creativity.

 In terms of code, nothing new was presented above.
 The following is related to the bridge and then all verses are played again: